A Letter From the Editor: This Should Be Our Turning Point, Not Our Breaking Point (And High Time We Reconnect With Each Other And Ourselves)

 It might be high time we all grew up and acted like adults, but maybe acting like adults is what got us here in the first place.
 What happened to the child inside?
 The one who lived in the moment and played with everyone they ever met.
 The one who didn’t hoard toys and selfishly hide them in safe places for a rainy day.
 The one who only saw color when it came to finger-paints and coloring books.

-Instead of every man and woman for themselves, taking more toilet paper than you could possibly shove us your ass in a lifetime, why not share a little in the process of taking care of yourself?
+Instead of every man and woman for themselves, taking more toilet paper than you could possibly shove up your ass in a lifetime, why not share a little in the process of taking care of yourself?
 Why not let the restaurants, mail-people, garbage truck drivers, teachers, house cleaners and bartenders you rely on every week rely on you for once?

 What is it that makes one person more of a priority than another?
 Because I promise you, no matter who you are, what color your skin, where you’re from or how much money, at some point in your life you knew what it felt like to be the little guy (or gal), stepped on and wishing for a break.
 Maybe you overcame with a bit of hard work, but nobody ever gets to where they are without sacrifice, a bit of luck and a shitload of help from others.